QHose/QRSMeteor/README.md

 ## Setup your own SaaS provisioning system using this code

+!!! this project is currently being migrated from a manual installation to full automatic deployment and a better layout.
+Therefore the source code won't run at the moment.!!!

 See [this manual](https://github.com/QHose/QRSMeteor/blob/master/public/docs/Qlik%20Sense%20SaaS%20demo%20tool%20setup%20instructions.docx)

 ### Summary of the new automatic installation